Room Reflections & Reverb: Fix Podcast Audio Problems

 Room reflections, compared to reverb, are similar.
 They occur when the sound waves bounce back directly from these surfaces, creating distant echoes that can make your recordings sound hollow or distant.
 Both, reverb and room reflections can make a mess of your audio and can make it hard for the listener to engage with the conversation and listen to your content.

-How To Mitigate Reverb and Room Reflections
+How Can You Reduce Reverb and Room Reflections?

 As you could have guessed, the room you record in has a huge impact on the quality of that recording.